Unidata/tds/docs/src/public/userguide/pages/thredds/FeatureCollectionsRef.md

 1. `never`: the collection is used as it is, and no checking is done.
    The collection index must already exist.
-   Use this for very large collections that you don\'t want to inadvertently scan.
+   Use this for very large collections that you don't want to inadvertently scan.
 2. `nocheck`: the collection index is used if it exists, without checking whether its up-to-date.
-   If it doesn\'t exist, build it.
+   If it doesn't exist, build it.
 3. `testIndexOnly`: the collection index is used if it exists and it is newer than all of its immediate children.
-4. `test` or `true`: the collection\'s data files are scanned and the new collection of children is compared to the old collection.
+4. `test` or `true`: the collection's data files are scanned and the new collection of children is compared to the old collection.
    If there are any changes, the index is rebuilt.
 5. `always`: the collection is always re-scanned and the indices are rebuilt.